 host private key, Root certificate, host certificate, Escrow keybag are contained within Pairing records on computers.

 iTunes can back up and sync with the iPhone even in a locked state using Escrow keybag.
-It is a copy of class keys and system bag which is used for the encryption in IOS.
+This is a copy of class keys and a system bag that is used for the encryption in IOS.
 Access to all classes of data on the device without entering the password can be achieved by keybag.

 These records are protected with UntilFirstUserAuthentication protection class.
 It further encrypts to user’s passcode.
-Hence device passcode needs to be entered while first time syncing the phone to iTunes.
+Hence, the device passcode needs to be entered during the first time syncing the phone to iTunes.

-Commercial tools like MSAB, XRY, and Cellebrite use iTunes to create back up for examination.
+Commercial tools like MSAB, XRY, and Cellebrite use iTunes to create a backup for examination.
 Fresh installation of iTunes could also be used to create a Backup file for examination.